The information in this article applies to:

 ANSWER

-Chief Architect's roof tools are able to create a bullnose or curved roof for your house or verandah.
-In this article, we will walk through the steps for creating a bullnose verandah on the front of a simple home.
+In this article, we will walk through the steps for creating a bullnose verandah on the front of a simple home using the Curved Roof setting.

-Creating the covered patio
+Creating the verandah or covered porch

-- Draw the outline of your verandah.
+from the menu, and draw the outline of your verandah.

 edit button.